lisefrac/redtrilliumgardens.com/content/buy-plants.md

 The following plants are (imho) not ready to sell yet, but will be available soon.
 If you are interested regardless -- or wish to reserve them for later -- you can email me at lise@redtrilliumgardens.com.

-**Note:** at this point in the season (September 8, 2025), many species are beginning to go dormant.
-Thus I can't guarantee that all of these will be available this year.
+**Note:** at this point in the season, I can't guarantee that all of these will be available this year.

-- Black elderberry (Sambucus canadensis)
-- Blue flag iris (Iris versicolor)
-- Bottlebrush grass (Elymus histrix)
-- Calico aster (Symphyotrichum lateriflorum)
-- Cardinal flower (Lobelia cardinalis)
-- Clustered mountain-mint (Pycnanthemum muticum)
-- Common bur sedge (Carex grayi)
+- Field pussytoes (Antennaria neglecta)
+- Harebell (Campanula rotundifolia)
 - Pearly everlasting (Anaphalis margaritacea)
 - Pennsylvania sedge (Carex pensylvanica)
-- Smallspike false nettle (Boehmeria cylindrica)
-- Virginia mountain-mint (Pycnanthemum virginianum)

 ... and more, as we pot them up!